wroblewskisoftware/todo-list/README.md

 ## Description

 The todo-list app is a simple but very practical project that was created for the youcode course.
 It was based on pure JS.
-Includes ES6+ features: const, blocks, and arrow functions.
+Includes ES6+ features: const, let, blocks, and arrow functions.
 I don't use more advanced solutions, instead when writing code I put special emphasis on the use of accepted conventions and good practices.

 The correctness of my work is supervised by [Krzysztof Dąbrowski](https://www.linkedin.com/in/dabrowskisoftware) - an experienced Senior Software Engineer.